What are the GPA and SAT/ACT requirements for freshman admission?

 - The middle 50% of our entering freshmen have a weighted GPA of 3.7-4.3 (3.3-3.8 unweighted) at the end of their junior year.
 In addition, students present an SAT score 1110-1290 and/or a composite ACT score of 22-28.
 View more details about freshmen admission requirements.

 Is there an essay required as a part of the application?

-- Yes, all students will answer a question on the application about their specific interest in UNC Charlotte.
-This is a great place to share more about your personal interest in the university and in any areas of study you wish to pursue.
-In addition and new for 2021, applicants will be required to respond to one of the essay prompts included in the Common Application for first-year students.
+- Yes, 2021 applicants will be required to respond to one of the essay prompts included in the Common Application for first-year students.
 Students applying via the Future 49er application or the CFNC application will also be required to submit a response to one of the Common App essay prompts.
+Additionally, all students are required to answer a question on the application about their specific interest in UNC Charlotte.
+This is not an additional essay but it is a place to share more about your personal interest in the university and in any areas of study you wish to pursue.

 Do you accept AP test scores?